 Some nice chocolate stores:

 Where to eat

-One of our favorite things to do when we are traveling is to eat.
+One of our favourite things to do when we are travelling is to eat.
 You should experience a new place not only with your eyes but also with your taste buds, we think.
 We like to try local foods and gobble down unknown dishes to see if we like them.
-The food in Ghent is not so different from the food in Denmark, but they do have a few specialties like Gentse Stoverij (beef stew in dark Flemish beer) and Gentse Waterzooi (chicken stew).
+The food in Ghent is not so different from the food in Denmark, but they do have a few specialities like Gentse Stoverij (beef stew in dark Flemish beer) and Gentse Waterzooi (chicken stew).